dirtprotocol/proxysigner/README.md

 ## ProxySigner

 A ProxySigner is a utility that fetches and signs message from any API for the [DIRT Protocol Oracle](https://github.com/dirtprotocol/dirtoracle).
-Read the [protocol design](https://github.com/dirtprotocol/dirtoracle/blob/master/Protocol-Design.md) for details on a how ProxySigner works.

 This ProxySigner repo fetches data from cryptocurrency exchanges using the [Cryptocurrency Exchange Trading Library - CCXT](https://github.com/ccxt/ccxt#supported-cryptocurrency-exchange-markets).
 There are two methods in `index.js`:
 * `signAndPackPrice` - signs the message using your [private key](#generate-private-key).
 Allows onchain verification that that the message came from an approved source using your public key.
 * `fetchData` - pulls data from cryptocurrency exchanges using CCXT.
 Modify this section to fetch data from other sources.

+For more details on the role of the ProxySigner in the DIRT Oracle network, read the [protocol design](https://github.com/dirtprotocol/dirtoracle/blob/master/Protocol-Design.md).

 ## Generate public / private key